viperleed/viperleed/doc/content/calc/param_topics.rst

 List of PARAMETERS by topic
 ===========================

 This page lists parameters for ViPErLEED by grouping them into categories.
-You can find an alphabetical list and other groupings :ref:`here<PARAMETERS>`.
+Not all parameters are listed.
+See the :ref:`main PARAMETERS page<PARAMETERS>` for a complete alphabetical list and other groupings.

 .. note::
    While all parameters have a default value, parameters marked with a "**→**" usually require user input for simple but non-trivial systems.

 |calc| execution